Where to eat in Fashion Avenue, The Dubai Mall

 A power player in the Italian fine-dining world, Cipriani has created a café in Dubai worthy of its fine reputation.
 Cipriani Dolci is a luxurious take on the Italian Pasticceria, located smack bang in the middle of the fashion avenue thoroughfare in Dubai Mall.
 The interior designers have done what they can with the oval space to create an ode to Harry’s Bar, the famous Venetian restaurant opened by Giuseppe Cipriani Senior in 1931.
 The food is just wonderful: simple yet elegant.
 There are a handful of breakfast options: scrambled eggs or sunny side up, eggs Benedict, omelette, and croissants.
 Mains include cheese and ham toasties (one of the best in the city), plus pizzas, pasta and salads.
 Don’t leave without trying something sweet from the counter.
 The pistachio bombolini in particular is a gloriously oversized doughnut stuffed with a decadent pistachio cream.

 Home Bakery has a legion of devoted fans – including H.H.
 Sheikh Mohammed and Sheikh Hamdan.
 It’s with good reason, too as their desserts are pretty irresistible.
-The range of baked goodies available include cookies, sponge cakes, pancakes and waffle croissants, and at peak times you’ll be hard pressed to find a seat.
+The range of baked goodies available includes cookies, sponge cakes, pancakes and waffle croissants, and at peak times you’ll be hard-pressed to find a seat.
 Founded by local restaurateur Hind Habib Al Mulla in 2011, Home Bakery now has several outposts across the city, including this one on the first floor of Fashion Avenue.

 Huqqa The Market